gadingnst/quran-api/README.md

   <img src="https://user-images.githubusercontent.com/38345393/172392200-a5297480-ff57-4300-8360-95e3cc7d271d.png" />
 </div>

-#### Terms of use my Live API that hosted in https://api.quran.sutanlab.id
+#### Terms of using my Live API that hosted in https://api.quran.sutanlab.id
 - ✅ My ***Live API*** can only be used for ***educational*** or ***personal*** purpose.
 - ⚠️ Please, don't use my ***Live API*** for your ***start-up*** or ***commercial*** purpose.
 Instead, you're better host this API with yourself, just click the [Deploy button](#deploy-your-own) below or just deploy on your own server.
 Thanks for your attention.